mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 ❌ Payment error: Payment processing failed.

-Problem 1: No Clarity on the Root Cause
+Problem 1: No Clarity on the Root Cause.

 You know that the payment step failed, but you don't know why.
 There could be multiple reasons:

 Network Issue: The payment gateway itself might be down.